CME Group's Nymex must face U.S. regulator's lawsuit over employee leaks

-NEW YORK, Sept 30 (Reuters) - CME Group Inc’s New York Mercantile Exchange (Nymex) must face a lawsuit brought by regulators seeking to hold it liable for the actions of two former employees accused of leaking trade details, a U.S. judge ruled on Tuesday.
+NEW YORK (Reuters) - CME Group Inc’s New York Mercantile Exchange (Nymex) must face a lawsuit brought by regulators seeking to hold it liable for the actions of two former employees accused of leaking trade details, a U.S. judge ruled on Tuesday.

 U.S. District Judge Vernon Broderick in New York said the U.S. Commodity Futures Trading Commission could seek to hold the exchange at least partially responsible for the alleged misconduct of William Byrnes and Christopher Curtin.